dgc-cgn/CAS-Digital-Trade-Documentation/scheme/objects/obj-verifiable-identifier.md

 ## Verifiable Identifier

-* A **verifiable ident
-ifier (VID)** is an address or identifier that is verifiably bound to at least one set of cryptographic keys that are discoverable via an **associated disovery protocol.**
+* A **verifiable identifier (VID)** is an address or identifier that is verifiably bound to at least one set of cryptographic keys that are discoverable via an **associated disovery protocol.**

 * A VID does not necessarily need to change (i.e., can remain the same) when the controller’s key(s) are rotated or network endpoint(s) are updated.